explodinglabs/superstack.docs/docs/advanced.md

 - No way to test a new version while another is live (blue/green)
 - No quick rollback once upgraded

-When your app is ready for production, consider adding a **traffic-switcher** in front it.
+When your app is ready for production, you can enable a **traffic-router** in to eliminate downtime, enable blue/green testing and easy rollbacks.

 ## 🧭 How It Works

-Instead of directly exposing ports from the app, you add a small proxy project that sits in front of it.
+The traffic router is a lightweight proxy project (already included with SuperStack) that sits in front of your app.
+Its responsibilities:

-The proxy’s job is to:

-- Route incoming traffic to the active app stack
+- Route traffic to the active app stack
-- Make it easy to flip traffic between app versions
+- Simplify switching between versions
-- Terminate TLS
+- Handle TLS termination

 ```mermaid
 flowchart TD